Sign up for this Superfund site’s mailing list

 This nationally coordinated effort provides EPA and its partners with a process to return Superfund sites to productive use.
 Learn more at Superfund Redevelopment Initiative.

 Redevelopment at the Site

-In February 2007, the agencies accepted Ginn Battle North’s Human Health Risk Assessment (RA).
-The RA describes the potential for site-related risks to human health caused by remaining mine-related waste.
-CBS, the responsible party for the Eagle Mine Superfund site, did not analyze these risks when implementing the existing remedy because no residential use was considered.
+In 2007, EPA and CDPHE accepted Ginn Battle North’s Human Health Risk Assessment.
+The risk assessment described the potential for site-related risks to human health caused by remaining mine-related waste.

-In 2009, Battle North LLC took over the proposed redevelopment plans from Ginn Battle North and continued working with EPA and CDPHE on Superfund environmental investigation and cleanup steps necessary to allow for a future residential use of the property.
-However, Battle North LLC proposed a scaled-down plan aimed at preparing the property for residential use in the future, while withdrawing the specific development plans proposed earlier by Ginn.
+In 2009, Battle North, LLC took over the proposed redevelopment plans from Ginn Battle North and continued working with EPA and CDPHE on Superfund environmental investigation and cleanup steps necessary to allow for future residential use of the property.
+However, Battle North, LLC proposed a scaled-down plan aimed at preparing the property for residential use in the future and abandoned the golf course community plans.

-In December 2015, the agencies accepted Battle North LLC’s Feasibility Study (FS).
-The FS develops and evaluates possible remedial actions and technologies and combines them into cleanup alternatives.
-Battle North LLC’s FS does not include specific development plans, which is a key difference from a previous FS prepared by Ginn Battle North.
-Therefore, the FS does not rely on any specific development features to serve as remedial measures.
+In 2015, EPA and CDPHE accepted Battle North, LLC’s Feasibility Study Report.
+The report developed and evaluated possible remedial actions and technologies and combined them into cleanup alternatives.
+Battle North LLC’s feasibility study does not include specific development plans, which is a key difference from a previous feasibility study prepared by Ginn Battle North.
+Therefore, the Battle North LLC’s Feasibility Study Report does not rely on any specific development features to serve as remedial measures.

 Economic Activity at the Site